A cinnamon-spiced plum and apple crumble, bursting with delicious autumn fruit.

 ✔️ Why should you try it?

-One: Stone and chop the plums and place into a large pie dish.
+One: Stone and chop the plums and place them into a large pie dish.

 Two: Stir through the stewed apple (or chopped Bramley apples if using instead), demerara sugar, and cornflour.